Princeton-CDH/lenape-timetree-content/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by] [![Hugo](https://img.shields.io/badge/hugo-0.117-blue.svg)](https://gohugo.io) ![Node version](https://img.shields.io/badge/node-18-blue)

 This repository includes text and media content for the CDH-sponsored [Lunaapahkiing Princeton Timetree](https://cdh.princeton.edu/projects/lenape-timetree/) research project.
+It uses a custom Hugo theme, available at [Princeton-CDH/lenape-timetree](https://github.com/Princeton-CDH/lenape-timetree).

+Note: this project was originally developed in a single git repository; in September 2023 the repository was split out to separate content and code to simplify maintenance and ownership.
+An archive of the original git repository with the combined history up to that point is available at [Princeton-CDH/lenape-timetree-archive](https://github.com/Princeton-CDH/lenape-timetree-archive).

+* * *

-This work is licensed under a
-[Creative Commons Attribution 4.0 International License][cc-by].
+All factual data included this project is [Public Domain](http://creativecommons.org/publicdomain/mark/1.0/).
+Site content is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

+All images are used with permission or available in the public domain.

 [![CC BY 4.0][cc-by-image]][cc-by]